Why buyers love owner financing. There are very tangible benefits buyers see in owner financed deals.

 While it is no secret that most buyers like deals that have an element of seller financing, why buyers love seller financing is also not a secret.

 First (and most obviously), a seller willing to extend a note on a deal requires you bring less cash to the closing table.
-Since you are buying a business which is (presumably) bringing in income, the business can literally pay off a portion of its own acquisition price.
+Since you are buying a business which is (presumably) bringing in income, the business can literally pay off a portion of its own acquisition price for more cherrycash.com.
 This gives you, the buyer, leverage to buy a larger business with less money down.